dankegel/uusm-demo/README.md

 a. /user/login/lightbox2 doesn't work (use /user)
 b. /admin/reports/status complains that wkhtmltopdf is unsupported version
 c.
-Menu items in left sidebar of main page have turds on end (probably some plugin out of date with respect to this version of php)
+Menu items in left sidebar of main page have turds on end, e.g. click on Sundays & Services, note square blob at end of line 'Small Group Ministry'.
+   (Probably some plugin out of date with respect to this version of php.)
+d.
+Because .mp3 files were omitted, search results and sermon lists will complain that some content is missing.